 And it was that moment of clarity that helped Jason realize that the “WHAT” was important — but so was the “WHY.”

 “Lifestyle was definitely important to me.
 I still wanted to be able to volunteer and work with veterans.”
-That’s when Scotts brought up the idea of becoming a Career Transition Coach™ with The Entrepreneur’s Source®.
+That’s when Scotts brought up the idea of becoming a Career Ownership Coach™ with The Entrepreneur’s Source®.
 “It made perfect sense!
 I travel.
 I live near a military base.
 I never would have thought of it or searched for it on my own.”

 Now the “WHAT” and the “WHY” have come together for Jason Madden.
-About a year into his exciting career as a Career Transition Coach™ with The Entrepreneur’s Source®, Jason puts his military background and his own journey of discovery to good use.
+About a year into his exciting career as a Career Ownership Coach™ with The Entrepreneur’s Source®, Jason puts his military background and his own journey of discovery to good use.

 “My military background has definitely prepared me for self-employment.
 I am so structured, and probably a little detail-obsessed.
 It’s the discipline.
 In the military, we get up at 4 or 5 a.m. to do fitness training, then we go into our place of duty and we are right there every single day.
 It’s kind of that mentality that the ball is never going to get dropped, and the discipline behind that.”